As a former Royal Engineer, Matt Moores is more used to being involved in making the news than watching it happen.

 With the rapidly unfolding Covid-19 crisis dominating the headlines night after night, Matt’s keen sense of duty compelled him to approach our senior management to see if there was an opportunity to volunteer his services to help on the NHS frontline.

-Within days Matt had swapped his day job as a Building Services Manager on our Battersea Phase 3a project for a role as part of the Covid-19 Transformation Team at Imperial College Hospital NHS Trust.
+Within days Matt had swapped his day job as a Building Services Manager on our Battersea Phase 3a project for a role as part of the Covid-19 Transformation Team at Imperial College Healthcare NHS Trust.

 “I saw people were volunteering to help the NHS and I just had a sense of responsibility to put my hand up,” says Matt.
 “Because, let’s face it, if ex-Forces guys like me don’t, then who will?”